Rocket-CDS/RocketPluginProjectTemplate/README.md

 ## DataObjectLimpet.cs
 The DataObjectLimpet.cs class should match the required data objects.
 Usually copying hte system DataObjectLimpet.cs Populate() method will be enough.

+## [RocketDirectoryAPI]
+If the plugin is going to be used with RocketDirectory then some code has been commented out, then needs to be used.
+Search the project for "[RocketDirectoryAPI]", this will identify the lines that need to be uncommented.